LOLsW/DJIMavic3Mapping/README.md

 ## Known Issues
 * IF YOU EDIT THE MISSION IN ANY WAY, EVEN IF YOU DON’T SAVE THOSE CHANGES, ONCE YOU OPEN THE DJI FLY APP AGAIN YOU’LL PROBABLY SEE A GRAPHICS ISSUE.
 DO NOT WORRY, IT’S JUST A GRAPHICS BUG, THE MISSION WILL WORK AS INTENDED
+* If you use the "**Take Picture at each Waypoint**" option, when you reload the mission (even if you don't change anything in it) DJI Fly will automatically add a "Take Photo" to the last waypoint.
+You **MUST** set that back to "None" and remove any other setting from the last waypoint before starting the mission
 * Sometimes Waypoints may appear to be facing the wrong direction.
 It's just another graphics issue

 ### DISCLAIMER: I am not affiliated to any company and I do not take any responsability for anything that may happen if you use these scripts/workflows